adamPatrick12/study-beats-fm/README.md

 # Study Beats FM - A all in one music player for your studying needs

 An app that allows you to browse different music channals all in one convient place.
-Wheather you're studying, coding or streaming all of your music needs.
+Wheather you're studying, coding or streaming all of your music needs are at your finger tips.

 ## Preview